natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-5C.md

 The '''''{{PAGENAME}}''''' is armed with:

-* A choice between two presets:
-** 2 x 23 mm Type 23-2K cannons, wing-mounted (120 rpg = 240 total)
+* 2 x 23 mm Type 23-2K cannons, wing-mounted (120 rpg = 240 total)
-** 2 x 23 mm Type 23-2K cannons + 18 x countermeasures
+* 18 x large calibre countermeasures

 The A-5C is equipped with the same Type 23-2K cannons as the other Fantan models.
 They fire rapidly and have a decent ammunition supply by Soviet/Chinese standards, but the muzzle velocity leaves something to be desired when fighting supersonic aircraft and the damage from individual shots can be inconsistent.
 They are not very suited for high-speed snapshots or head-ons but are still important backup weapons for when the A-5C runs out of missiles.